bakito/kubexporter/README.md

       --cluster string                 The name of the kubeconfig cluster to use --config string                  config file
-      --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt-out of response compression for all requests to the server -e, --exclude-kinds strings          Do not export excluded kinds -h, --help                           help for kubexporter
+      --context string                 The name of the kubeconfig context to use --created-within duration        The max allowed age duration for the resources --disable-compression            If true, opt-out of response compression for all requests to the server -e, --exclude-kinds strings          Do not export excluded kinds -h, --help                           help for kubexporter